fiso64/slsk-batchdl/README.md

 ```
 slsk-batchdl --csv test.csv --artist-col "Artist Name(s)" --track-col "Track Name" --length-col "Duration (ms)" --time-unit ms
 ```
-You can omit the column names provided they are named predictably (like in this example).
+You can omit the column names if they are named predictably (like in this example).
 Use `--print-tracks` before downloading to check if everything has been parsed correctly.

 - Download spotify likes while skipping existing songs, and create an m3u file:
 ```